philzook58/philzook58.github.io/_posts/2024-09-23-term_ordering.md

 A different opposite intuition might be that you want to decompile your problem into the highest abstract terms.
 Usually reasoning at the abstract level can make simple what is very complex at the low level.

 This is related to the dogma of the dependent typists that you want equality to be decidable by evaluating terms.

+This may also be seen as dignifying macro definitions.
+Macro expansion for a well stratified (bodies only have previously defined symbols) sequence of macros obviously terminates no matter how explosive the growth of the macros are.
+So size isn't really the issue there.
+But an ordered count of symbols is sufficient in this case.
+Plus really I think macros terminate by induction on the number of rules you've defined. empty rule sets terminates.
+If you have a rule set that terminates and add a new rule that is only defined in previous symbols, this also terminates.

 I find Kruskal's theorem <https://en.wikipedia.org/wiki/Kruskal%27s_tree_theorem> quite unilluminating and disturbing.
 I don't get it.